 Usually, extensions are solely perceived as a way to give the client longer and fuller hair in an eye-catching way.
-However, there are actually many ways that extensions can accentuate natural hair.
+There are actually many other ways, however, that extensions can accentuate natural hair.

 HAIR LIKE YOU showcases different hair styles on models: not only long hair, but also medium and short length hairstyles.
-What they have in common is volume which can, thanks to the application of Great Lengths extensions, be perfectly controlled to look and feel effortless and natural.
+What they have in common is volume, which can, thanks to the application of Great Lengths extensions, be perfectly controlled and look effortless and natural.

-When interviewed about their experience wearing Great Lengths Hair Extensions, the models from the campaign shoot highlighted how it was their first time ever wearing extensions and they all commented on an unexpectedly positive experience.
-They were surprised by the fact that they appeared and felt exactly like their own hair and that they were completely invisible and very comfortable.
+When interviewed about their experience wearing Great Lengths Hair Extensions, the models from the campaign highlighted how it was their first time ever wearing extensions and they all commented on an unexpectedly positive experience.
+They were surprised by the fact that the extensions appeared and felt exactly like their own hair and that they were completely invisible and very comfortable.